 Almost every new car built that’s sold in the UK is assigned to a car insurance group.

-Each car is assigned to one of 50 car insurance groups and each group is assigned a rating based on the level of risk an insurer feels they carry.
+Each car is assigned to one of 50 car insurance groups under the Association of British Insurer’s (ABI’s) rating system, and each group is assigned a rating based on the level of risk an insurer feels they carry.

-Cars with a Group 1 insurance rating carry the lowest risk to an insurer, for example they might have a lot of safety features or are only capable of moderate speeds.
+Cars with a group 1 insurance rating carry the lowest risk to an insurer – they might have a lot of safety features or are only capable of moderate speeds.

-Whereas cars with a Group 50 insurance rating pose a high level of risk - for example expensive super cars that are costly to repair could fall into this group.
+Whereas cars with a group 50 insurance rating pose a high level of risk – expensive super cars that are costly to repair could fall into this group.

-While each individual insurer will use their own process to set car insurance premiums, car insurance groups give a good indication of approximately how much it will cost to insure your car.
+Like each individual insurer, we use our own process to set car insurance premiums, but car insurance groups are used to some degree and can give an indication of how much it could cost to insure your car.